Black-bellied fruit bat: Behavior

 Both males and females are resource defenders and strictly control their home range.
 The only crossover in home ranges is between consort pairs.
 Adults of the same gender are never allowed to invade a home range.
 Black-bellied bats spend less than 36% of their time flying while actively foraging.
 By feeding at the source instead of carrying fruit back to their roost they are able to spend less time flying then other fruit bats.
 Mean flight time of individual flights ranges from 20.8 to 30.7 seconds, with up to 99 flights in 2 hours.

 During the day, this flying fox usually roosts among dry banana leaves, a perfect camouflage given its burnt orange and black fur pattern.
 They roost alone, primarily within 100 m of their core-use feeding area, except for sub-adult bats who roost more than 400 m from their most frequented foraging grounds.
 Sub-adult bats often have not established a territory yet and have to wait for a home range to become available or fight to claim one.

 Physiology

 Black-bellied fruit bats are endothermic but are poor thermoregulators.
 Ambient temperature plays a role in determining their body temperature.
 They are thermally neutral from 28 to 33 Celsius, from 28 to 16 Celsius the bats' body temperature drops about 3 degrees and oxygen consumption increases by 2 cm^3/(g.hr).
 They have a basal rate metabolism of only 74% of what is expected for a mammal of its size.

 Black-bellied fruit bats may enter torpor below 20 Celsius, but the percentage is small.

 Phylogeny

-The black-bellied fruit bat (Melonycteris melanops) is most closely related to Melonycteris fardoulisi, and then to Macroglossus minimus and Syconycteris australis.
-The black-bellied back has been shown through research to be "strongly indicated as sister taxon to all other megachiropterians" and to be a primitive form of the Pteropodidae.
+The black-bellied fruit bat is most closely related to Fardoulis's blossom bat, and then to the long-tongued nectar bat and the common blossom bat.
+The black-bellied back has been shown through research to be "strongly indicated as sister taxon to all other megachiropterans" and to be a primitive form of the Pteropodidae.